Bay-Area Scala Enthusiasts (BASE) Meeting: What's New In Scala 2.8 8

 }

-Predefwith the same convenient usage semantics, i.e., no special import required and no way to reference definitions likepackage.type.
-You would have to use the alternative I just showed withtoplevelin the middle.
+with the same convenient usage semantics, i.e., no special import required and no way to reference definitions likepackage.type

 Package objects give you a place for definitions that you want to appear at the package scope without having to define them in a singleton object or class.